 For more information, please visit our Foster Care Program page.

-Our Team Service Program has been specifically designed for teens looking to complete service hours.
+Our Team Service Program has been specifically designed for groups looking to complete service hours.
 This program is ideal for completing service hours required by schools, groups, and other civic organizations.
-Each group must consist of 4-10 people, age 16 or older, who plan to donate their time together.
+Each group must consist of 6-10 people, age 16 or older, who plan to donate their time together.
 Teams completing this program will be fully trained volunteers and are encouraged to continue volunteering at Wayside Waifs.

 Upon receipt of your Team Service Program Inquiry, you will be contacted to discuss training, orientation and service dates.
 At orientation, each person will be asked to complete a Volunteer Application.